Introduction

 As with all safeguarding matters, you must do something.
 You cannot pass it off as being “part of their culture” or worry about disrespecting the family’s beliefs.
 While different faiths/beliefs/communities/families have different practices, the definitions of physical, emotional and sexual abuse, and neglect still hold true.

-It may be that you do not feel that you have enough knowledge or experience of a particular family’s culture or practice, however, all you need to ask yourself is: is this harming or likely to harm the child?
 There is always a duty to keep the child safe, but when dealing with any allegation of child abuse linked to faith, belief, and/or cultural practices, agencies must also engage with individuals, families and, in some cases, the wider communities to challenge the belief that underlies the harm.
-You may have a role in this, however, your primary focus remains the safety of the child.
+You may have a role in this, but your primary focus should remain the child’s safety.

 If you have concerns, you must act immediately and speak with your designated safeguarding lead.